TanmayPatil105/wifi-cli/README.md

 <hr/>

 ### Support
-Please [open an issue on GitHub](https://github.com/TanmayPatil105/Automation-using-shell-scripts/issues/new) if you'd like to report a bug or request a feature.
+Please [open an issue](https://github.com/TanmayPatil105/Automation-using-shell-scripts/issues/new) if you'd like to report a bug or request a feature.

 <hr/>